 Purpose The purpose of this policy is to assist with creating an open and menopause friendly workplace where those experiencing the menopause feel comfortable discussing any issues associated with this, and to ensure the necessary help is known about and offered to those affected.
 It applies to all current and new office holders of the Diocese of Coventry, including all persons beneficed, licensed or otherwise authorised by the Bishop for ministry in the Diocese.
 This includes all clergy holding office under Common Tenure, Qualified Common Tenure and Freehold and applies equally to a Cathedral Clergy, Archdeacons and Bishops.
-Confidentiality This document is not confidential.
-Document owner Archdeacon Pastor Diocesan HR Advisor Policy approver Bishop of Coventry and the Bishop's Core Staff Team Distribution All clergy within the Diocese of Coventry Status note Final Proposed next step
+Confidentiality This document is not confidential Document owner Archdeacon Pastor and Diocesan HR Advisor Status note Version 1.0 Approved Distribution All clergy within the Diocese of Coventry Required Action Publish Proposed next step